Huskies are very intelligent and have amazing senses, but just how good is husky vision and how does it compare to our own?

 Whereas a human with healthy eyes has 20/20 vision, a dog with health vision has 20/75 vision.
 This means that an object we can see clearly from 75 feet away won’t become clear to our husky until it is only 20 feet away.

-This is an important aspect for off-leash walks and hikes, as your Husky will not be able to clearly see you if they go too far away.
+This is important if you use an extendable leash for your husky as they may not be able to see you properly if you get too far away.